opentutor/opentutor-dialog/README.md

 Currently, this image is semantically versioned.
 When making changes that you want to test in another project, create a branch and PR and then you can release a test tag one of two ways:

-To build/push a work-in-progress tag of `opentutor-dialog` for the current commit in your branch

-- find the `approve-build-and-push` workflow for your commit in [circleci](https://circleci.com/gh/ICTLearningSciences/workflows/opentutor-dialog)
-- approve the workflow
-- this will create a tag like `https://hub.docker.com/opentutor-dialog:${COMMIT_SHA}`

 To build/push a pre-release semver tag of `opentutor-dialog` for the current commit in your branch

 - create a [github release](https://github.com/ICTLearningSciences/opentutor-dialog/releases/new) **from your development branch** with tag format `/^\d+\.\d+\.\d+(-[a-z\d\-.]+)?$/` (e.g. `1.0.0-alpha.1`)
-- this trigger a circleci workflow that should build and push a docker image with the same tag as the git tag, e.g. `uscictdocker/opentutor-dialog:1.0.0-alpha.1`
+- this trigger a github actions workflow that should build and push a docker image with the same tag as the git tag, e.g. `uscictdocker/opentutor-dialog:1.0.0-alpha.1`
-- You can monitor your workflow in [circleci](https://circleci.com/gh/ICTLearningSciences/workflows/opentutor-dialog)
+- You can monitor your workflow in [github actions](https://github.com/ICTLearningSciences/opentutor-dialog/actions?query=workflow%3A%22build%2Fpub+candidate%22)

 Once your changes are approved and merged to main, you should create a release tag in semver format as follows:

 - create a [github release](https://github.com/ICTLearningSciences/opentutor-dialog/releases/new) **from main** with tag format `/^\d+\.\d+\.\d$/` (e.g. `1.0.0`)
-- this trigger a circleci workflow that should build and push a docker image with the same tag as the git tag, e.g. `uscictdocker/opentutor-dialog:1.0.0`
+- this trigger a github actions workflow that should build and push a docker image with the same tag as the git tag, e.g. `uscictdocker/opentutor-dialog:1.0.0`
-- You can monitor your workflow in [circleci](https://circleci.com/gh/ICTLearningSciences/workflows/opentutor-dialog)
+- You can monitor your workflow in [github actions](https://github.com/ICTLearningSciences/opentutor-dialog/actions?query=workflow%3A%22build%2Fpub+release%22)